dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - its role is just to help to verify that all works;

-- as there is not much content, it could be easily replaced with some other Flask app.
+- as it does not have much content, it could be easily replaced with some other Flask app.

 **This project could be used, for example:**

 - **As a base for your own Flask project that require similar characteristics (i.e., when starting new project from beginning).**

-- **As a learning material for learning Docker.**
+- **As a learning material when learning Docker.**

 ## Running